India paper

 India paper is a type of paper, made from 1875, based on bleached hemp and rag fibres that produced a very thin, tough opaque white paper.
+It became popular in particular for the printing of Bibles, and was used for printing the 1911 Encyclopædia Britannica and die proofs of postage stamps.

+Description

-It has a basis weight of 20 pounds (30 g/m^{2}; typical office paper is 80 g/m^{2}), yet bulks 1,000 pages to the inch (1000 /in).
+India paper is a type of paper, made from 1875, based on bleached hemp and rag fibres.
+It is a very thin, tough opaque white paper with a basis weight of 20 pounds (30 g/m^{2}; typical office paper is 80 g/m^{2}), yet bulks 1,000 pages to the inch (1000 /in).

+The name arose because the paper imitated fine papers imported from the Indian subcontinent.

+History

 It became popular in particular for the printing of Bibles, which could be made relatively small and light while remaining legible.
 The 1911 Encyclopædia Britannica boasted, "Printed on thin, but strong opaque India paper, each volume but one inch in thickness."
 The process was used particularly by the Oxford University Press and its paper suppliers.
-The name arose because the paper imitated fine papers imported from the Indian subcontinent.

 India paper has also often been used for the printing of die proofs of postage stamps.